Viber: Caller ID

-In April, Rakuten added the Caller ID feature, which helps identify any call after being turned on along with a warning for possible spam, including for calls that aren't being made through Viber.
+In April 2023, company added the Caller ID feature, which helps identify any call after being turned on along with a warning for possible spam, including for calls that aren't being made through Viber.

 Viber Business Accounts

 In October 2023, Viber announced a new set of business tools for small and medium-sized businesses.
 Viber Business Accounts is a platform for businesses to create public profiles, enabling them to share information and product catalogs directly within the app.
 Additionally, the service features a 1:1 instant messaging function for customer inquiries, discoverability through app search functions, and dedicated chat folders for organizational purposes.

-Viber Dating

-In early 2025, "Viber Dating" popped up in the Mobile Viber client for mobile devices.
-It is likely made to compete with popular dating services such as Tinder.